The Detected Stochastic Gravitational Waves and Subsolar-Mass Primordial Black Holes: The Gravitational-Wave Signals and induced gravitational waves

 \item Even in the RD era, the $\Omega_\text{GW} \sim f^2$ scaling can be realized for an extended range of the frequencies when the spectrum is narrow~\cite{Pi:2020otn}.
 In particular, the limit of the delta function $\mathcal{P}_\zeta$ leads to the $\Omega_\text{GW} \sim f^2$ scaling without the restriction on the frequency range.
-The delta function peak is, of course, not physical nor realistic, but it would approximate sufficiently peaked spectra.
+The delta function peak is, of course, not physical nor realistic, but it would approximate sufficiently peaked spectra.\footnote{ More precisely, the ratio of the peak frequency $f_\text{p}$ and the spectral break frequency $f_\text{b}$ that divides the $f^3$ and $f^2$ scalings is given by the width of the power spectrum of the curvature perturbations up to an $\mathcal{O}(1)$ factor when the peak is narrow~\cite{Pi:2020otn}.
+When the peak is broad, the GW spectrum also becomes broad and the IR tail is given by the universal $f^3$ slope.
+See also Appendix~\ref{sec:finite_width}. }

-\end{itemize} \end{itemize} The last item above, i.e., the delta function power spectrum was studied in Refs.~\cite{Saito:2008jc,NANOGrav:2023hvm, Antoniadis:2023xlr} along with other example spectra such as the log-normal function and the top-hat box-shaped function~\cite{Saito:2009jt}.
+\end{itemize} \end{itemize} The last item above, i.e., the delta function power spectrum was studied in Refs.~\cite{Saito:2008jc,NANOGrav:2023hvm, EPTA:2023xxk} along with other example spectra such as the log-normal function and the top-hat box-shaped function~\cite{Saito:2009jt}.
 Because of the simplicity and the guaranteed $f^2$ scaling, we discuss the delta function power spectrum $\mathcal{P}_\zeta$ as a first step to interpret the PTA GW signals in terms of the induced GWs.
+We briefly discuss in Appendix~\ref{sec:finite_width} how the result changes when a finite width of the peak of the power spectrum is taken into account.

 Let us here summarize the equations for the induced GWs.
 In the Newtonian gauge, the metric perturbations are given by